bueler/nla/computing.md

 ---
 layout: course-page
-title: Practical computing in this course
+title: Computing in this course
 ---

-# Practical computing in this course
+# Computing in this course

 The programming and computational portions of this course are important, and students will need to work at these parts, but I am very flexible about how you accomplish them.
 While my expectations about homework are quite flexible, our textbook by Trefethen & Bau definitely supports Matlab/Octave in particular.